bcampbell/steno/doc/syntax.md

 # Query Syntax

+Steno provides a basic text query language to perform searches for articles matching desired criteria.

 ## Basics

-Single words are treated as simple terms.
-The results will include articles containing those terms, eg:

-    grapefruit
+The simplest search is a single word, a term.
+All matching documents will contain that term.

-Terms are separated by spaces, so:
+Multiple terms can separated by spaces, so:

     navel orange

-Will match any articles containing both "navel" AND "orange".
-Note that the order and position of the two terms within a article is unimportant - as long as the article contains both terms, it'll match.
+Will match any articles containing both `navel` AND `orange`.
+The order and position of the two terms within a article is unimportant.
+As long as the article contains both terms, it will match.

 To search for phrases - multiple words, matched in order - enclose them in double quotes.